I periodically put up blog posts about writing, some with writing exercises that I’ve used in classes and others with just reflections.

 There are some not great recordings of two workshops also up on youtube, which I’m leaving up because some people have told me that they are useful although they are old and weird – one on doing a rough first draft of the statement of purpose for grad student grant applications and another on planning to finish your dissertation in the next year.

-I’ve been offering a “strategies for suffering-free academic writing” workshop since 2008 for thesis-writing undergraduates and grad students; I’ve offered it at Carleton University, Laurentian University, and the University of Alberta.
-Every year folks who can’t attend and ask for any notes to be made available.
-Here are the (now out-of-date) Powerpoint Slides.
-Somewhat embarrassingly for me, but perhaps usefully for you, there is also a video recording of the most recent workshop I offered.
-The first section is on taking an attitude toward your writing and resisting imposter syndrome, the second is on time and guilt management strategy and “units,” the best writing tool I know, and the third does a quick run through some specific tactics for working with writing, including a memo plan for guiding supervisors toward useful feedback.
-The video tracks the powerpoint slides.
+I’ve been doing a “strategies for suffering-free academic writing” workshop since 2008 for thesis-writing undergraduates and grad students; I’ve offered it at various universities since.
+Every year there are folks who can’t attend and ask for notes to be made available.
+Here are the current Powerpoint Slides.
+Somewhat embarrassingly for me, but perhaps usefully for you, there is also a video recording of the one I offered at Carleton in 2014.
+The first section is on taking an attitude toward your writing and resisting imposter syndrome, the second is on time and guilt management strategy and “units,” the best writing tool I know, and the third does a quick run-through some specific tactics for working with writing, including a memo plan for guiding supervisors toward useful feedback.
+The video tracks a slightly older version of the powerpoint slides.
 The workshop aims to synthesize a number of approaches to writing that hold the understanding that academic writing may always be somewhat painful, but it does not have to produce so much suffering.
-I offer concrete practices for working with time and guilt management; beginning the writing process; dealing with anxiety, procrastination, and panic about writing; organizing the material realities of the writing process; knowing when to stop writing; communicating effectively with advisors and others who can give you feedback; setting up support structures for writing.